CSGuides/grad-job-guide/_applying/statements.md

 > I organized a community-building ice cream social for first-year XYZ students.
 20 people attended and participants gave an average survey response of 4.6/5.0 to the statement "This event made me more likely to declare the CS major."
 One participant wrote, "I thought there wouldn't be anyone else like me in CS, but I met some fun people here."

 ... will almost certainly find the second to be more compelling.
-In addition, you are encouraged to include any evidence that your efforts have spanned multiple years and that they will continue without you.
+In addition, we encourage you to include any evidence that your efforts have spanned multiple years and that they will continue without you.
 Informally, administrations often see diversity activities as falling into a "graveyard of broken dreams", where one enthusiastic person runs an activity for one cycle and then graduates or moves on, and the activity falls apart without that leader.